LLNL/sundials/doc/shared/sunmatrix/SUNMatrix_OneMklDense.rst

       0            & 0            & \cdots & \mathbf{A_{n-1}}
    \end{bmatrix}

-This matrix implementation is best paired with the SUNLinearSolver_OneMklDense linear solver.
+This matrix implementation is best paired with the :ref:`SUNLinearSolver_OneMklDense <SUNLinSol.OneMklDense>` linear solver.

 The header file to include when using this class is ``sunmatrix/sunmatrix_onemkldense.h``.
 The installed library to link to is